uw-vortex/VORTEX-handbook/03-communications.md

 # Lab communications

 ## Communication
-**Emails**: The primary method of communication in the lab is UW email, mostly to ensure a record of work-relevant discussions within the labspace.
+**Emails**: The primary method of communication in the lab is UW email, mostly to ensure a record of work-relevant discussions within the lab space.
 While I do not expect you to have constant access to email, it is expected that you make a reasonable attempt to respond to emails within a timely manner (let's say <24 hours for intra-lab communications as a common courtesy), even if it is a quick acknowledgement.
 For example, if you send me an email asking for edits on a paper, I probably won't get that back to you in an hour, but I will acknowledge the task and give you an idea on a timeline.

 *A Note on Emails*: Email habits and working hours are highly personal.
 Personally, I find email stress to be very real and very difficult (e.g., thinking about work in off hours), and will try not send students emails outside work hours to reduce your cognitive load.
 I include the following post-script to my outgoing emails to try and ease the collective cognitive load:
 "My working day may not be your working day.
 Please do not feel obliged to reply to this email outside your normal working hours."

-**Whatsapp**: We also have a lab Whatsapp group for more casual communication.
+**Whatsapp**: We [will] also have a lab Whatsapp group for more casual communication with graduate students and staff.
 This includes more time-sensitive topics, or lab socials.
 We won't leave you out of the chat!

 **COVID-19 Updates: Microsoft Teams**: Given the absence of in person communications, we will be using Microsoft Teams to keep a virtual lab space to discuss issues, research plans, and lab-related topics.
 Teams is supported by UW so it should integrate well with your UW accounts.